Amsterdam/design-system/packages/css/src/components/page-heading/README.md

 ## Guidelines

 - Use this component to capture the user’s attention.
-- Limit this component to once per page, typically only on the homepage.
+- Only use this component once per page, typically only on the homepage.
 - Avoid using it if you need to display long pieces of text; the text should be short and precise.

 ## Relevant WCAG Requirements